 It may also be worthwhile to consider abandoning passwords altogether, as password-free access is increasingly common.
 If this isn't a viable option, include strong password security practices in your IAM system at every stage.

-6. Create centralized network visualization
+6. Create a centralized network visualization

 Robust IAM implementations provide complete visibility for network managers.
 They need to be able to monitor every endpoint and every user who connects to the network, alongside activity within the perimeter, including cloud and bare-metal devices.